Oscar Wilde Memorial Bookshop

 In 1973, Rodwell moved the store, which also operated as a vital community center, to 15 Christopher Street.

 Craig Rodwell, an active member of the Mattachine Society of New York, suggested that Mattachine open a bookstore that would also have offices and space for community meetings.
 When Mattachine rejected this idea, Rodwell decided to do it himself, despite the fact that he had no experience running a bookstore.
 At the age of 26, Rodwell rented a very public storefront on Mercer Street near Waverly Place.
 The shop was named after Oscar Wilde, who, Rodwell wrote, was “the first homosexual in modern times to defend publicly the homosexual way of life, is a martyr to what has recently become known as the ‘homophile movement.’”

 The shop stocked books and periodicals that dealt with gay and lesbian issues in a positive manner; Rodwell refused to sell pornography.
 Rodwell saw the bookstore as a community bulletin board, carrying announcements of important activities, as a clearing house for those interested in law reform in New York State, and as a spur to writers who would now have a place to sell their gay-themed work.
-On his letterhead, he called Oscar Wilde “A Bookshop of the Homophile Movement.”
+On his letterhead and on the store window, he called Oscar Wilde “A Bookshop of the Homophile Movement.”
 He modeled the store after the Christian Science reading rooms he had grown up with, which sought to impart a positive image of the world.